benborgers/www/posts/node-minify-html.md

 ---
 title: How to minify HTML with Node.js
 date: 2020-11-27
+tags:
-tags: programming
+    - programming
+    - javascript
 ---
 It's common practice to "minify" HTML, removing its extra spaces and unnecessary properties so that it's faster to load.

 You can use the `html-minifier` npm package to minify HTML.

 First, install the package:

 ```bash
 npm install html-minifier
 ```

 Now, you can use the package like this:

 ```javascript
 const { minify } = require('html-minifier')